 - 1 onion chopped

-- 1 sweet red bell pepper chopped
+- 1 sweet red bell pepper chopped, fresh or frozen

 - 2 stalks celery sliced